matthewjmiller/Tech-Writing-1/Instructional topic-1.md

 **Step Five** Once the petitions are up, it is time to start placing the trays down around the feedlines and  place the correct amount around each brooder stove (Tysons will supply you with the info regarding the quantity of trays around each stove).
 Once the trays are correctly distributed throughout the house, you are ready to start feeding.
 First, start by running feed throughout each feedline which will fill the trays under the each line.
 The trays around the brooder stoves will have to be manually filled up.
 For this task, you will use the ATV and pour feed into the dump bed out of the down spout that connects to the feed hopper (you may have to repeat this step until the task is completed).
 Once the ATV is filled up, you are ready to fill each tray around the stoves.
 Using the feed scoops, you will place one scoop per tray until all of the trays are filled.

-**Step Six:** After all of the feeding is completed, it is time to place the paper under each waterline so the baby chickens will be able to find the water quickly.
+**Step Six:** After all of the feeding is completed, it is time to unroll the rolls of paper supplied by Tysons under each waterline so the baby chickens will be able to find the water quickly.
 For this task, one person will hold the roll of paper and the other person will walk under each water line and place the paper down.
-It is crucial that you make sure the paper is centered, or else you are just wasting your time.
+It is crucial that you make sure the paper is centered under the waterline, or else you are just wasting your time.

+**Step Seven:** Once the paper is under the waterlines, it is time to perform some general maintenance on different pieces of equipment that may have broke or is out dated in the chicken houses.
+This step will vary depending on each batch.
+Some common maintenance operations include changing light bulbs, replacing worn out fan belts, fixing leaking waterlines, etc. After this step is completed, it is time for the final step in the preparation process.

+**Step Eight:** This step must always be performed last because you don't want to waste money on unneccesary propane.
+For this step, you will use the propane torch to manually light each brooder stove in the first petition.
+After all of the stoves are lit, all you have to do is heat the house up to around ninety degrees.
+This step needs to be completed one day pryor to you recieving the baby cornish hens to provide an adequate amount of time for the houses to reach the disired temperature.

+## Conclusion

+Not only is the poultry industry is a billion dollar industry, but poultry farming is a livelyhood for many families in American and is important to the United States economy.
+Prepping commercial poultry houses requires a substantial amount of time and dedication.
+In order to perfect the tasks and do them correctly, it takes practice.
+You need to take your time to ensure that each task is done correctly to provide each bird with a healthy environment.
+Hopefully this article was helpful and you now have a better understanding of how to prepare each poultry house for Tysons Foods.

+## FAQ

+- **Can one person perform all of the tasks by themselves?**

+-Yes one person can complete all of the tasks, however it is very straneous and can be completed much quicker with multiple people.

+- **How long do you have to prepare for each batch of birds?**

+-Generally you have around three weeks to prepare for each batch; however sometimes it can be shorter or longer depending on the demand.

+- **Have you had experience prepping cornish hen houses before?**

+-Yes I have worked on a poultry farm for over fifteen years.

+- **Do you enjoy your job?**

+-Yes it is a lot of work, but it is very rewarding feeling to know that you are helping to feed the world.

+- **How many chickens fit in one house?**

+-Well it depends on the size of the chicken house that the farmer decides to biuld, but on our farm, each house holds around 36,000.